Introduction to Reproducible Analyses in R

 No previous coding experience will be assumed.
-You can work on your own laptops or use a computer at the training venue, the University of York.
-If using your own laptop you would ideally have installed R and RStudio already.
+Please bring your own laptops to work on.
+It would be ideal have installed R and RStudio already.
 This is straightforward but there will be a chance to get help with it during registration.

 After this workshop the successful learner will be able to:

 - Find their way around the RStudio windows

 - Create and plot data using the base package and ggplot